CarlTBarnes/StringTheory-Tools/README.md

 ![BigBangCapture](images/screenshotbang1.png)

-I would expect you might use this class in your APP to allow a quick way to view files before import.
-You probably will want to remove some of the features that would confuse end users, like the Picture thing and Menu.
+I would expect you might use this class in your APP to allow a quick way for the user to view file contents before import.
+ You probably will want to remove some of the developer features that would confuse end users, like the Picture thing and Menu.

 There is also a SystemStringClass version.
 That class has no ability to deal with CSV type quoted values.